The name Phettiplace is of local

 Early Notables of the Phettiplace family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early Phettiplace Notables in all our PDF Extended History products and printed products wherever possible.
+from Dusseldorf; Sir John Fettiplace, Sheriff of Berkshire (1568-1577); and John Fettiplace...
+Another 113 words (8 lines of text) are included under the topic Early Phettiplace Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Phettiplace family to Ireland